You are tuned to the most listened-to radio talk show in America, heard at over 600 great radio stations, hosted by me, Rushlin Boy.

 Welcome back, ladies and gentlemen.

-I am Rush Limbaugh, the commander in chief U.S. Operation Chaos.
+I am Rush Limbaugh, the Commander-in-Chief, U.S. Operation Chaos.

-You're you you prepared for trial.
+You prepared for trial.

-You're on the prosecution team, I think with Pat Fitzgerald, correct?
+You're on the prosecution team, I think, with Pat Fitzgerald, correct?

 That's right.

-Uh actually I we like to say he was with me back then.
+Actually, we like to say he was with me back then.

-Uh and they were going to try to hit them all at the same time.
+And they were going to try to hit them all at the same time.

-So um we managed to stop that attack.
+So we managed to stop that attack.

-I was brought in at the investigative stage, and I think the interesting thing about that is not so much my participation in it as the fact that there really is no uh substitute for human intelligence.
+And I think the interesting thing about that is not so much my participation in it as the fact that there really is no substitute for human intelligence.

-It's really the only terrorism attack that we stop by anything other than dumb luck, uh, which I think is sort of a lesson we should have learned by now.
+It's really the only terrorism attack that we stop by anything other than dumb luck, which I think is sort of a lesson we should have learned by now.

 Yes, and he actually had a considerable history before he ever got here.